lars-frogner/Backstaff/README.md

 This is the resulting figure:
 ![field_lines](figures/field_lines.png "Magnetic field lines")

-### Creating a NetCDF file for visualization
+### Creating NetCDF files for visualization

 By enabling the `netcdf` feature, it is easy to convert snapshot data into the NetCDF format, which is supported by various visualization tools like [ParaView](https://www.paraview.org/) and [VAPOR](https://www.vapor.ucar.edu/).
-In the following example, the temperature and mass density fields in a Bifrost snapshot are resampled to a regular 512<sup>3</sup> grid and written to a NetCDF file.
+In the following example, the temperature and mass density fields in a set of Bifrost snapshots are resampled to a regular 512<sup>3</sup> grid and written to a set of NetCDF files.
 ```
 $ backstaff \
-    snapshot photo_tr_001.idl \
+    snapshot -v photo_tr_001.idl --snap-range=1,3 \
-    resample -v --shape=512,512,512 weighted_sample_averaging \
+    resample -v --shape=512,512,512 --sample-location=center weighted_sample_averaging \
-    write -v --strip --included-quantities=r,tg photo_tr_001.nc
+    write -v --strip --included-quantities=r,tg photo_tr.nc
 Writing grid to photo_tr_001.nc
+Reading r from photo_tr_001.snap
 Resampling r
 Writing r to photo_tr_001.nc
+Reading tg from photo_tr_001.aux
 Resampling tg
 Writing tg to photo_tr_001.nc
+...
+Writing grid to photo_tr_003.nc
+Reading r from photo_tr_003.snap
+Resampling r
+Writing r to photo_tr_003.nc
+Reading tg from photo_tr_003.aux
+Resampling tg
+Writing tg to photo_tr_003.nc
 ```

-Here is a ParaView volume rendering of the resulting temperature field:
+Here is a ParaView volume rendering of the resulting temperature field from one of the `.nc` files:
 ![volume_rendering](figures/volume_rendering.png "Volume rendering")

 ## Enabling tab-completion for `backstaff` arguments